Research Support for Residents

 Principles and Practice of Clinical Research (IPPCR)

 IPPCR is a web-based, remote learning program that provides introductory training in clinical research by focusing on epidemiologic methods, study design, protocol preparation, patient monitoring, quality assurance and FDA issues.
 This is a certificate program and the textbook is free of charge to house staff.
-Registration for the 2016 course is closed, but will reopen in October.
-Learn more on the NIH website or contact your local Graduate Medical Education office with questions.
+Registration for course opens each year in October.
+Contact your local Graduate Medical Education office or [email protected] with questions.

 Biostatics and Bioinformatics Support